Mapúa University: Makati

-The Mapúa campus located in Makati occupies a 5114 sqm site along Pablo Ocampo Street.
+The Mapúa campus located in Makati occupies a 5114 sqm site at 1191 Pablo Ocampo Sr. Extension in Barangay Santa Cruz.
 The lot was previously owned by Bormaheco before being purchased by the university in 2018.
-It previously occupied the Mapúa Information Technology Center (MITC) at the corner of Gil Puyat Avenue and Reposo Street from 2002 to 2021.
-Accessible from the campus are malls and recreational centers such as the Ayala Center.
 The new 8-storey Makati campus hosts the senior high school, School of Information Technology (SoIT) and E.T.
 Yuchengco School of Business and Management.

+It previously occupied the Mapúa Information Technology Center (MITC) at the corner of Gil Puyat Avenue and Reposo Street from 2002 to 2021.

 Administration and organization

 Schools and departments

 Mapúa has ten degree-granting colleges called schools, as well as four departments grouped under Basic Studies.
 The university also has a senior high school department.